-- The Buildable Lands Report Prepared for Thurston County by the staff of the Thurston Regional Planning Council Helps Olympia to determine the quantity of land to provide for population and employment growth - The Capitol Master Plan prepared by the Department of Enterprise Services describes the State's plans for certain lands within and adjacent to downtown - The Port of Olympia's Planning documents describe the Port's vision for the future of its lands within Olympia, as well as its role within Thurston County in general - The Downtown PlanDowntown Strategy focuses on the city center and was formerly a part of this Comprehensive Plan.
-It is now a separate document adopted by the City Council

-- The Urban Corridors Task Force Recommendations, adopted by Thurston Regional Planning Council d in 2012, describes challenges and opportunities for the urban corridors of Olympia, Lacey and Tumwater

-- The Kaiser Harrison Opportunity Area Plan describes a mixed use pedestrian and bicycle friendly sub-area plan with a lifestyle retail center, multi-use trail, and a neighborhood park.

-- Capital Mall Triangle Subarea Plan

-- Martin Way Corridor Study

-- Neighborhood Sub-area Plans

-- Olympia Urban Agriculture Analysis

-- Thurston County's Olympia Joint Plan, the Comprehensive Plan for the unincorporated portions of the Olympia Urban Growth Areas
+- The Capitol Master Plan Prepared by the Department of Enterprise Services describes the State's plans for certain lands within and adjacent to downtown - The Port of Olympia's Planning documents describe the Port's vision for the future of its lands within Olympia, as well as its role within Thurston County in general - The Downtown PlanDowntown Strategy focuses on the city center and was formerly a part of this Comprehensive Plan.
+It is now a separate document adopted by the City Council - The Urban Corridors Task Force Recommendations, adopted by Thurston Regional Planning Council ☐ in 2012, describes challenges and opportunities for the urban corridors of Olympia, Lacey and Tumwater - The Kaiser Harrison Opportunity Area Plan describes a mixed use pedestrian and bicycle friendly sub-area plan with a lifestyle retail center, multi-use trail, and a neighborhood park. - Capital Mall Triangle Subarea Plan - Martin Way Corridor Study - Neighborhood Sub-area Plans - Olympia Urban Agriculture Analysis - Thurston County's Olympia Joint Plan, the Comprehensive Plan for the unincorporated portions of the Olympia Urban Growth Areas